 Every chemical modification or conjugation process involves the reaction of one functional group with another, resulting in the formation of a covalent bond.
-The creation of bioconjugate reagents with spontaneously reactive, or selectively reactive functional groups, forms the basis for simple and reproducible crosslinking or tagging of target molecules.
-Our well-trained chemists assist clients from starting project scope collections to design, and determine appropriate homobiofunctional or heterobifunctional cross-linking chemistries, We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
+The creation of bioconjugate reagents with spontaneously reactive, or selectively reactive functional groups, forms the basis for simple and reproducible cross-linking or tagging of target molecules.
+Our well-trained chemists assist clients from starting project scope collections to designing and determining appropriate homobifunctional or heterobifunctional cross-linking chemistries.
+We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
 Hundreds of reaction systems have applied in our organic laboratories.

 General Route for Immobilization